Take the Long-Term View in a Late-Cycle Market

 As you might expect, energy was the greatest contributor to higher prices in May, with fuel oil jumping more than 25 percent from the same month a year ago.
 The current average price for a gallon of regular gas nationwide was just under $3.00, compared to only $2.33 in June 2017, according to the American Automobile Association (AAA).

 Inflation is set to get an even bigger jolt now that President Donald Trump has formally approved 25 percent tariffs on as much as $50 billion of Chinese goods.
-China has already announced retaliatory action.
+In response, China has vowed retaliatory action.
 While I agree some targeted tariffs are welcome to address intellectual property theft, tariffs at the wholesale level are essentially regulations that threaten to undermine all the work Trump has done to supercharge the U.S. economy.
 They act as headwinds to further growth, which in turn makes gold look attractive as a safe haven investment.

 Let’s return to energy for a moment.
-Hot off the success of his historic summit with North Korea leader Kim Jong-un, Trump took a stab at foreign oil producers last week, tweeting: “Oil prices are too high, OPEC is at it again.
+Hot off the success of his historic summit with North Korea leader Kim Jong-un, Trump took a stab at foreign oil producers this week, tweeting: “Oil prices are too high, OPEC is at it again.
 Not good!”